 Before visiting the museum, take a look at its program.
 You can enjoy performances with comedians, evenings with saxophonists, photography workshops, guided meditations and even family concerts - a very complete experience!

-Where to eat and drink at the Fotografiska Museum New York
+Where to eat and drink at the Fotografiska Museum in New York City

-The Fotografiska Museum in New York turns its bar-cafeteria into a place for artistic discussion and a meeting place to gather before and after experiencing the exhibitions.
-Here are all the options you will find
+The Fotografiska Museum in New York turns its bar-cafeteria into a place for artistic discussion and gathering to meet before and after experiencing the exhibitions.
+These are all the options you will find

-During the day, you can enjoy the delights of the cafeteria and, at night, the museum's advice (and mine) is to order a delicious glass of wine (which costs around 12 €) or a cocktail and head to the upper floors to explore the works of art.
-Do you like the idea?
-Well, get ready because you still have the final surprise: its curious and prohibitive restaurant that will make your teeth long because?
+By day, you can enjoy the delights of the café, and in the evening, the museum's advice (and mine) is to order yourself a delicious glass of wine (which costs around 12 €) or a cocktail and head to the upper floors to explore the artworks.
+Like the idea?
+Then get ready because you still have the final surprise: its curious and prohibitively expensive restaurant that will set your teeth on edge because... it's for members only!
 It's for members only!

-Opening hours of the Fotografiska Café in New York: It is open from Monday to Sunday from 10 am to 8 pm.
+Café Fotografiska New York opening hours: It is open Monday to Sunday from 10 am to 8 pm.
 The daily menu is served from 10 a.m. to 5 p.m. and the evening menu from 5 p.m. to 8 p.m..

 The secret restaurant Chapel Bar (members only)

 The clandestine Chapel Bar restaurant is hidden inside the Fotografiska Museum, in an old 19th century chapel that has been reinvented and now houses an exclusive and mysterious lounge for members that includes cocktails, events and live performances to share culture and confessions in a very intimate atmosphere and with a very dim lighting.
 It looks like an enchanted castle - what do you have to do to get in?
-Like everything in this life, pay and join the museum.
+Like everything in this life, pay and become a member of the museum.

 Prices to become a member of the Fotografiska Museum:

-- Collector level: intended for fans of art, ideas and community.
-The price is 173 € per year.
+- Collector level: for art, ideas and community enthusiasts.
+The price is 173 € per year

-- Family level: intended for families with children (the program allows you to include two adults and two children for a total of 388 € per year)
+- Family level: aimed at families with children (the program allows you to include two adults and two children for a total of 388 € per year)

 In conclusion, this is one of the best museums in New York and one of my favorites in the city because it has a very young spirit that mixes all the arts, banishes the concept of "boring museum" and shows that culture is not incompatible with leisure and nightlife.

 Just tell that to the master Joaquín Sabina.
 So enjoy the "19 days and 500 nights" of the Fotografiska Museum and the Big Apple.
-Without a doubt, you will be surprised!
+Without a doubt, you will be amazed!